Salix viminalis: Bareroot Common Osier Willow Saplings

 Common Osier Willow, Salix viminalis, is a large, fast-growing waterside shrub, with dense, flexible stems and an upright growth habit.
-It is very vigorous, growing up to 1.5 metres per year.
+It's very vigorous, growing up to 1.5 metres per year.
 It has long, slender leaves that open following the appearance of catkins in spring, which are green on females and yellow on males.
 In the wild, it rarely reaches more than 4-6m tall, but with pruning it can grow close to 10m.

 If you want a supply of willow withies to weave, or if you need a screen in a hurry, it's a great choice.